Meet Your Expat and Digital Nomad Therapist

 • Groundedness

-I believe healing begins with finding steadiness inside ourselves — especially when life around us feels unpredictable.
-My work helps clients reconnect to their body, their breath, and their inner sense of safety, so that no matter where they are in the world, they can return home to themselves.
+I believe healing begins with cultivating inner steadiness — especially when external life feels unpredictable.
+My work supports clients in reconnecting with their body, breath, and inner sense of safety, so they remain anchored regardless of where they are in the world.

 • Compassion

-Therapy isn’t about fixing what’s “wrong” with you — it’s about understanding what happened to you with gentleness and honesty.
-I approach every client with deep compassion and respect for their story, while also encouraging self-compassion — the quiet courage to treat yourself with the same kindness you give to others.
+Therapy is not about correcting what’s “wrong” with you, but understanding what has shaped you with honesty and care.
+I approach each client with deep respect for their lived experience, while fostering self-compassion; the quiet courage to meet yourself with the same kindness you extend to others.

 • Honesty

-I believe therapy should be real, not rehearsed.
-My approach is warm but direct — I’ll listen deeply, but I’ll also challenge you when it matters.
-Change happens when we tell the truth about what’s working, what’s not, and what you truly need.
+I believe therapy should be genuine, not performative.
+My style is warm yet direct: I listen deeply, and challenge thoughtfully.
+Lasting change emerges when we speak truthfully about what is working, what is not, and what you truly need.

 • Connection

-We all need connection — to others, to purpose, to ourselves.
-My work focuses on helping clients build authentic relationships and a sense of belonging, even when living far from “home.”
-You don’t have to navigate this alone.
+Humans heal in relationship to themselves, to others and to meaning.
+My work centres on helping clients build authentic connection and a sense of belonging, particularly when living far from familiar supports.
+You do not have to navigate this alone.

 • Growth

-Post-traumatic growth is real — not as a silver lining, but as a testament to what it means to keep living with meaning after everything changes.
-I’ve experienced it personally, and I see it in my clients every day: the possibility of building a life that feels more honest, grounded, and aligned.
+Post-traumatic growth is not a silver lining, but a testament to hunan capacity for meaning after profound change.
+I witness this daily in my clients: the possibility of creating a life that feels more honest, grounded, and aligned with who they havebecome

 What You Can Expect

-You don’t have to explain what it’s like to feel anxious in a new country, homesick in a beautiful place, or uncertain about what comes next — I already get it.
+You do not need to explain what it feels like to experience anxiety in a new country, homesick in a beautiful place or uncertain about what comes next; I already understand.

 Let's Connect